hfiref0x/UACME/README.md

 * 10 - Hybrid method, abusing appinfo.dll way of whitelisting autoelevated applications and KnownDlls cache changes, works from Windows 7 up to 10th2 10532;
 * 11 - WinNT/Gootkit second method based on the memory patching from MS "Fix it" patch shim (and as side effect - arbitrary dll injection), works from Windows 7 up to 8.1.9600;
 * 12 - Windows 10 sysprep method, abusing different dll dependency added in Windows 10 (works up to 10th2 10558);
-* 13 - Hybrid method, abusing appinfo.dll way of whitelisting MMC console commands and EventViewer missing dependency, works from Windows 7 up to 10rs1 14295;
+* 13 - Hybrid method, abusing Microsoft Management Console and EventViewer missing dependency, works from Windows 7 up to 10rs1 14295;
 * 14 - WinNT/Sirefef method, abusing appinfo.dll way of whitelisting OOBE.exe, works from Windows 7 up to 10th2 10558;
 * 15 - Win32/Addrop method, also used in Metasploit uacbypass module, works from Windows 7 up to 10rs1 14295;
 * 16 - Hybrid method working together with Microsoft GWX backdoor, works from Windows 7 up to 10rs1 14295;
 * 17 - Hybrid method, abuses appinfo whitelist/logic/API choice&usage, works from Windows 8.1 (9600) up to 10rs1 14367;
 * 18 - Hybrid method, abuses SxS undocumented backdoor used to fix (1) and appinfo whitelist, works from Windows 7 up to 10rs1 14367;
-* 19 - Hybrid method, using InetMgr IIS module and based on 10 & 16 MS fixes, works from Windows 7 up to 10rs1 14372.
+* 19 - Hybrid method, using InetMgr IIS module and based on 10 & 16 MS fixes, works from Windows 7 up to 10rs1 14372;
+* 20 - Hybrid method, abusing Microsoft Management Console and incorrect dll loading scheme, works from Windows 7 up to 10rs1 14379.

 Note:
 * Several methods require process injection, so they won't work from wow64, use x64 edition of this tool;
 * Method (4) unavailable in 64 bit edition because of Shim restriction;
 * Method (6) unavailable in wow64 environment starting from Windows 8.
 * Method (11) implemented in x86-32 version;
-* Method (13) (19) implemented only in x64 version.
+* Method (13) (19) (20) implemented only in x64 version.

 Run examples:
 * akagi32.exe 1